"Invest in inflation, it's the only thing going up"

 After some time, you are back where you started with 75% of your income going to cover your day-to-day expenses, only now, because of your higher living standard you must spend 80% of your income and only 20% can be saved for a rainy day.

 In an attempt to slow this dangerous pattern, the government decides it is time to issue more money to the people in order to assist with higher living costs.
-This acts as inflation on steroids, often accelerating the spiral instead of diminishing its effects.
+This acts as inflation on steroids, often accelerating the cycle instead of diminishing its effects.
 With more money in their pockets people now feel richer and are willing to pay more and with this dangerous supply-demand imbalance, prices skyrocket even further.

 ASSETS = MAGNIFIED INFLATION